Council has several conflicts of interest. Consent Authority, landowner, co-proponent, and environmental regulator !!!

 Environmental Damage

 Inadequate stormwater retention capacity has caused polluted stormwater breakouts in each of FIVE significant storm events in October/November/December 2025.
 Construction site pollutants and debris flowed into the local creek system on each occasion, and temporarily blocked local roads.
-After the first December storm breach Carruthers deliberately washed pollution off the roads into the creek!
-It seems the site is just too steep and small to be developed without harming the environment.
+After the first December storm breach contractors appeared to wash mud off the roads into the creek!
+Is this site just too steep and small to be developed without harming the environment?
 The onsite retention basin has a design capacity of 40mm of rain in 24 hours.
 We've routinely seen storms of between 60mm of rain in half an hour to 90mm in 5 hours.
-In Queensland, stormwater pollution is illegal under the Environmental Protection Act 1994, Section 440ZG and Section 319 of the Environmental Protection Act 1994 yet it keeps on happening, even deliberately during cleanup!
+In Queensland, stormwater pollution is prohibited under the Environmental Protection Act 1994, Section 440ZG and Section 319 of the Environmental Protection Act 1994 yet it has kept on happening, even during cleanup!

 Under the law penalties increase for repeat offences and wilful acts.
 Noosa Council has a heavy conflict of interest as client, site owner, co-developer and environmental regulator.
-After countless enquiries we were eventually told by Council it had referred Carruthers' environmental breaches to DESI.
+After countless enquiries we were eventually told by Council it had referred the site environmental breaches to DESI.
 Yet DESI has told us repeatedly compliance is a Noosa Council responsibility.
-Despite the actions of many residents so far it seems impossible to get any clarity around the enforcement of environmental law here in the Noosa Biosphere.
+Despite the actions of many residents so far it seems impossible to get any clarity around the enforcement of environmental compliance here in the Noosa Biosphere.

-See the video links at right for the five storm events.
+See the video links for the five storm events.

-On 27 November 2025 Carruthers Contracting were filmed pumping sediment laden stormwater into adjoining bushland to make room in a dam before a predicted storm.
-Is this also a wilful act causing stormwater pollution?
-Carruthers attempted the same act on the morning of Friday 28 November 2025 but when observed they were stopped by a resident of Dianella Court.
+On 27 November 2025 contractors were filmed pumping sediment laden stormwater into adjoining bushland to make room in a dam before a predicted storm.
+Is this also stormwater pollution?
+Contractors appeared to attempt the same act on the morning of Friday 28 November 2025 but when observed by a resident of Dianella Court they were observed to stop.

 Unsafe pollution cleanups